vivekarya-code/protect-secrets/README.md

 # protect-secrets
-encrypt &amp; decrypt passwords for services
+encrypt &amp; decrypt passwords for your services